reticant/tools/README.md

 Booting VM images will not work for types other than "raw".

-Generating a make.conf for use in running OPNsense
+Generating a make.conf for use in running Reticent
 --------------------------------------------------

-A ports tree in a running OPNsense can be used to build packages not published on the mirrors.
+A ports tree in a running Reticent can be used to build packages not published on the mirrors.
 To generate the make.conf contents for standalone use on the host use: